 That’s almost a quarter of the workday wasted.
 Documenting answers to the most asked questions in an employee handbook can help reduce time spent searching for answers.
-This in turn can increase productivity – both for your employees and HR teams.
+This, in turn, can increase productivity for your employees and HR teams.

 4. Provide a guidebook for managers

 We’ve all heard the saying, “employees don’t leave companies – they leave managers.”
 Being a manager can be difficult and it’s even harder without a clear guide to follow or expectations in place.

 Employee handbooks can provide your managers with documented procedures for many situations they will encounter.
 This will help you establish consistency organization-wide and allow your managers to focus on what they do best.

 5. Notify employees of their state and federally protected rights as an employee